Meherzan-Gai/advanced-generative/composition/rules/firstchord.md

 2. (OFF): Starting chords do not have to have the pitch in the bass note of the chord
     1. All chords are allowed with this setting

+## How to Input:

+1. Input a boolean value corresponding to whether you want the rule on or off
+    1. Example: If you want all starting chords to have the input pitch in the bass note of the chord then you would input, "true"